June Clark (artist): Early life and education

 Born in the Harlem neighborhood of New York City, Clark immigrated to Toronto, Canada in 1968, leaving the United States during a turbulent period of protest and social change.
 Both cities influence her work, and Clark notes that upon first moving to Toronto, "It was both the discovery of the unfamiliar and memory of the known that captured my imagination."
 After the move, Clark completed first a BFA in 1988 and then two years later, an MFA. at York University.
+One of her teachers at York University was Tim Whiten, the acclaimed contemporary artist.

-Career
+Work

-Best known for her photo etchings and sculptural assemblages, Clark’s practice excavates her personal experiences to investigate themes of black diasporic identity, exile and memory work.
-She began developing her early photography work through the Baldwin Street Gallery of Photography, co-founding The Women’s Photography Co-op there in the early 1970s.
-Since then, her work has been exhibited in Toronto, Oakville, Burlington, Guelph, Montréal, New York City, Paris, Kiev and Quito, Ecuador.
+Best known for her photo etchings and sculptural assemblages, Clark's practice excavates her personal experiences to investigate themes of black diasporic identity, exile and memory work.
+She began developing her early photography work through the Baldwin Street Gallery of Photography, co-founding The Women's Photography Co-op there in the early 1970s.
+Since then, her work has been exhibited in New York, Paris, Toronto, Montréal, Kyiv and Quito, Ecuador.

-Clark began making her large photo etchings in the 1980s, with Formative Triptych (1989) being amongst her most well known images from this period.
+Clark began making her large photo etchings in the 1980s, with Formative Triptych (1989) being among her most well known images from this period.
 In these works, Clark repurposes family photographs, snapshots and negatives from her own documentary work, juxtaposing them with texts recalled from her childhood or appropriated from literature.
 Commenting on this pairing, Clark has said:

 Similarly, with Family Secrets (1992), for the series of the nineteen black painderd filled series of nineteen black-painted cigar boxes filled with mementoes "are like a… residue, not that they’re leftovers, but the people they evoke are here."
-Following these works, Clark continued to create photographic and sculptural installations, exhibiting Streetwise and Harlem Quilt in 1997 at The Studio Museum in Harlem, and Once… After at the Women’s Art Resource Centre (WARC) in Toronto in 2000.
+Following these works, Clark continued to create photographic and sculptural installations, exhibiting Streetwise and Harlem Quilt in 1997 at The Studio Museum in Harlem, and Once… After at the Women's Art Resource Centre (WARC) in Toronto in 2000.
 Then in 2004, Clark produced the mixed-media work Dirge, "a personal lament for her homeland and the erosion of the values that shaped her identity."
-Made from bits of rusted metal that she collected from highways, this iconic work is Clark’s rendering of the American flag as symbol of social disintegration.
+Made from bits of rusted metal that she collected from highways, this iconic work is Clark's rendering of the American flag as symbol of social disintegration.

 In addition to regularly presenting her work over the past five decades, Clark has taught fine art courses at several institutions including York University and the University of Guelph, and has served on the boards of the Toronto Arts Council and OCAD University.
 She has also acted as a jury member for the Toronto Arts Council, the Ontario Arts Council and The Canada Council for the Arts, and in 2007, she was a jury member for the Ontario Association of Art Galleries’ 30th Anniversary Awards.
 Since 2000, Clark has worked as a Cultural Affairs Officer for the City of Toronto government.